awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 1. \(Public virtual interface\) To add IPv4 BGP peers, do the following:
    + For **Your router peer ip**, enter the IPv4 CIDR destination address where traffic should be sent\.
    + For **Amazon router peer IP**, enter the IPv4 CIDR address to use to send traffic to AWS\.
+**Important**
+If you let AWS auto\-assign IP addresses, a /30 CIDR will be allocated from 169\.254\.0\.0/16\.
+AWS does not recommend this option if you intend to use the customer router peer IP address as the source and destination for traffic\.
+Instead you should use RFC 1918 or other addressing, and specify the address yourself\.
+For more information about RFC 1918 see [ Address Allocation for Private Internets](https://datatracker.ietf.org/doc/html/rfc1918)\.

 1. \(Private or public virtual interface\) To add IPv6 BGP peers, choose **IPv6**\.
 The peer IPv6 addresses are automatically assigned from Amazon's pool of IPv6 addresses; you cannot specify custom IPv6 addresses\.